arangodb/docs/3.10/data-modeling-documents-computed-values.md

   be used in the expression (e.g. `DOCUMENT()`, `PREGEL_RESULT()`, `COLLECTION_COUNT()`).

-- You cannot base a computed value on another.
-If you reference an attribute that results from another computed value, the value is implicitly `null`, like any access of non-existent attributes.
+- You cannot access the result of another computed value that is generated on the same `computeOn` event.

+  For example, two computed values that are generated on `insert` can not see the result of the other.
+Referencing the attributes results in an implicit `null` value.
+Computed values that are generated on `update` or `replace` can see the results of the previous `insert` computations, however.
+They cannot see the new values of other `update` and `replace` computations, regardless of the order of the computed value definitions in the `computedFields` property.

 - You can use AQL functions in the expression but only those that can be executed on DB-Servers, regardless of your deployment type.
 The following